I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/stiusd/nf-stiusd-istiusd-rawreaddata.md

 ## -remarks
 <p>A still image minidriver typically implements this method by calling <b>ReadFile</b> (described in the Windows SDK documentation).</p>

 <p>For USB devices, better performance can be achieved if read requests are aligned to maximum packet size boundaries.
-Maximum packet sizes can be obtained by calling <a href="base.deviceiocontrol">DeviceIoControl</a>, specifying the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542849">IOCTL_GET_CHANNEL_ALIGN_RQST</a> I/O control code.</p>

-<p>A still image minidriver typically implements this method by calling <b>ReadFile</b> (described in the Windows SDK documentation).</p>

-<p>For USB devices, better performance can be achieved if read requests are aligned to maximum packet size boundaries.
-Maximum packet sizes can be obtained by calling <a href="base.deviceiocontrol">DeviceIoControl</a>, specifying the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542849">IOCTL_GET_CHANNEL_ALIGN_RQST</a> I/O control code.</p>
+Maximum packet sizes can be obtained by calling <a href="base.deviceiocontrol">DeviceIoControl</a>, specifying the <a href="..\usbscan\ni-usbscan-ioctl-get-channel-align-rqst.md">IOCTL_GET_CHANNEL_ALIGN_RQST</a> I/O control code.</p>

 ## -requirements
 <table>